 Thank you so much for the article about the Employee Free Choice Act, "Crossing the Abyss," in the June 2009 issue of CWB.
 Having been in the woodworking industry with my husband for 20 years and having my own woodworking-related business for another 20 years, I feel I have a little experience.

 I, too, fall into the "cooperative management approach" and have a great deal of confidence in my employees.
 I can understand the fear of some employers, because their strengths are in areas other than communication and relation-building among work staff.
 They work hard for many hours a week and can become irritated at one questionable employee by generalizing that behavior onto others.
 I have co-owned a union shop, as well as owned a non-union shop, and they both have their own individual up-sides and down-sides.
 But fear of the other will not save a business, nor decrease the hard work needed to survive.
-Thanks again for your take on EFCA, even if in this case, you are talking to
+Thanks again for your take on EFCA, even if in this case, you are talking to the choir.

 Owner and manufacturer of Panelclip